raprocks/LibreChat/ASSIGNMENT.md

 3. API connector in data-provider package
 4. UI Components in react client
 5. mongodb instance being used is exposed to inspect database
+6. changes were made to the docker compose to build and use the code in the repository instead of the official backend repository of the project.

 ## Work Left to be Done
 - [ ] add translations